-San Ramon is part of the San Ramon Valley School District, which also serves Danville, Alamo, and Blackhawk.
-The San Ramon Valley School District is very highly regarded, boasting some of the best schools in the Bay Area.
+In terms of schools, Alamo is served by the San Ramon Valley Unified School District, which is highly regarded and considered to contain some of the best schools in the Bay Area.